Must-Have

 Lean meats such as chicken, turkey, and lean cuts of beef are excellent sources of protein.
 They contain essential amino acids that aid in muscle repair and growth.
 Choose grilled, baked, or roasted options to keep the fat content low while still getting a substantial amount of protein.
 Adding lean meat to your post-workout meal can give your body the necessary nutrients to recover effectively.

-See also How Much Protein To Gain Muscle Fast
+See also How To Overexpress A Protein

 2. Fish and Seafood: